 - September 2017: The LCO’s Class Actions Project received funding from the Department of Justice to establish a public, online, open data catalogue of class action cases and information.
 This is the first of its kind in Canada and will support ongoing access to justice and law reform research across the country

 - April 2016: The LCO partners with Legal Aid Ontario to host an Open Data, Open Government Symposium, looking at concrete issues of transparency, accountability, and “big data” for government, courts, and tribunals in Ontario

-To support a digital rights agenda for Ontario, the LCO is interested in developing a series of research and law reform projects to commence in 2018.
+To support a digital rights agenda for Ontario, the LCO is interested in developing a series of research and law reform projects to commence in 2019.
+The LCO anticipates releasing a project plan in early 2019.
 The LCO is also interested in identifying experts and potential partners.